NicholasSynovic/nicholassynovic.github.io/content/summaries/faster-r-cnn-towards-real-time-object-detection-with-region-proposal-networks.md

 Maybe?
 The biggest concern that I see with that RPNs are reliant upon Fast R-CNN to operate properly.
-This sounds like a limitation of the network for a particualar task and may be difficult to incorporate in future works.
+This sounds like a limitation of the network for a particular task and may be difficult to incorporate in future works.

 ### Future Directions

 > My own proposed future directions for the work

-I'd like to explore RPN usage in model architecutres that do not utilize Fast R-CNN.
+I'd like to explore RPN usage in model architectures that do not utilize Fast R-CNN.

 ### Open Questions